Overview

 The Committee on Instruction (COI) at Columbia University's School of Professional Studies plays a vital role in maintaining and enhancing the School's academic standards.
 Comprised of full-time faculty members appointed by the Dean, the COI advises on curriculum matters, including approving new programs and courses.
 It ensures that all syllabi meet Columbia University's rigorous standards, collaborates with program directors, faculty, and curriculum committees, and proposes new academic policies.
 The COI upholds the quality and integrity of the School's academic offerings through regular meetings and continuous oversight.

-Beth Fisher-Yoshida, Ph.D., Program Director, M.S. in Negotiation and Conflict Resolution; Professor of Practice (Chair)
+Beth Fisher-Yoshida, Ph.D., Professor of Professional Practice in Negotiation and Conflict Resolution

 Michael Schwam-Baird, Ph.D., Associate Professor of Professional Practice, Political Analytics